SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

         print(toc - tic)
         ```

         Is the pruned network actually faster?
-If not can you explain why?
+If not, can you explain why?

-    3. Next lets measure the size of our network (called `pruned_network`) and a freshly initialized network (called
+    3. Next let's measure the size of our network (called `pruned_network`) and a freshly initialized network (called
         `network`):

         ```python